 Squaw Valley is one ski resort that can stay open well into summer on years with great snowfall.
 In addition to summer activities, you might just get to ski or snowboard too!
 Hit the slopes and then hit the High Camp pool.
 That’s how we do California skiing on such a summer’s day!

 Make a splash with the tadpoles at the frogtastic High Camp Pool and hot tub.
-To access High Camp, take the aerial tram to High Camp and soak in the water and the views.
-You can purchase a Sightseeing Package that includes the Aerial Tram ride, geocaching, disc golf, lawn games and hiking at High Camp (kids 4 and under are free).
+To access High Camp, take the aerial tram to High Camp and soak in the water and the views of Lake Tahoe.
+You can purchase a Sightseeing Package that includes the Aerial Tram ride, roller skating, geocaching, disc golf, lawn games and hiking at High Camp (kids 4 and under are free).
 Adventure packages include everything in the Sightseeing Package, plus include access to the pool, hot tub and roller skating.
 Check out the Olympic Museum while you are visiting High Camp.

 Down in the village in Squaw Valley, let your tadpoles do the Sky Jump bungee trampoline and sign them up for Squaw Kids Adventure Camp from 9:00 a.m. until 3:00 p.m.
 You can enjoy food, taste some wine and even visit a candy shop in the village.
 Unwind with some yoga and a trip to the spa.
 Be sure to check the events calendar to see the musical and other fun events taking place this summer.